Quiet-ORG/rbot-scripts/docs/10 Inventory and Bank.md

 `int Slots` - The total number of bank slots the player has.

-`int UsedSlots` - The numer of bank slots currently occupied by the player.
+`int UsedSlots` - The number of bank slots currently occupied by the player.

 `int FreeSlots` - Calculates `Slots - UsedSlots`.